-B. Town Council Public Facilities Outline Exercise

-- □ Mr. Henshaw deferred the floor to Ms. Solomon and Ms. Myre to discuss their interest in leasing the current PD on the Town Center property. - □ Mr. Henshaw, along with Chairman Morris guided the committee through an outline to help make direction decisions with regard to the Town Center project. - □ In general, the committee decided that it was interested in leasing out the current PD and desired the Architect to concentrate his efforts on getting the Police Department completed as soon as possible.
-The committee wants to aim for a May move in. - □ Overall, the committee arrived at the conclusion to work towards getting the PD moved first, then concentrating on the faced improvements, and then the completion of the site and building. - □ Committee directed Mr. Henshaw to continue working with Finance on exploring funding options and developing a plan for moving forward with the various projects the Council is trying to accomplish. - □ The committee worked on identifying a schedule for the architect to follow to assist in the delivery of the remodeling of the first floor for the Police Department on time.
+own Council Public Facilities Outline Exercise Mr. Henshaw deferred the floor to Ms. Solomon and Ms. Myre to discuss their interest in leasing the current PD on the Town Center property.
+Mr. Henshaw, along with Chairman Morris guided the committee through an outline to help make direction decisions with regard to the Town Center project.
+In general, the committee decided that it was interested in leasing out the current PD and desired the Architect to concentrate his efforts on getting the Police Department completed as soon as possible.
+The committee wants to aim for a May move in.
+Overall, the committee arrived at the conclusion to work towards getting the PD moved first, then concentrating on the faced improvements, and then the completion of the site and building.
+Committee directed Mr. Henshaw to continue working with Finance on exploring funding options and developing a plan for moving forward with the various projects the Council is trying to delivery of the remodeling of the first floor for the Police Department on time.